Troika (dance)

-Troika is a Russian folk dance, where a man dances with two women.
-The Russian word troika means three-horse team/gear.
-In the Russian dance the dancers imitate the prancing of horses pulling a sled or a carriage.
+Troika is a Russian performance dance based on Russian folk dances.
+The Russian word troika means three-horse team/gear, and the dancers imitate the prancing of horses pulling a sled or a carriage.

-This dance is included into repertoires of virtually all Russian ethnographic dance ensembles.
+The first version was created by choreographer Nadezhda Nadezhdina for her folklore dance troupe Beroyzka in 1948.
+Since then this dance is included into repertoires of virtually all Russian ethnographic dance ensembles.
+Initially, it was a dance for a man and two women, but later choreographies with other combinations were created, such as one woman and two men or three women.

+Other cultures

 Similar folk dances are known among other Slavic peoples, e.g., the Polish Trojak.

-A Cajun dance of the same name, Troika, exists, and is very similar to the Russian dance.
+A Cajun dance of the same name, Troika, exists, similar to the Russian dance.
 It has been suggested that the Cajun version of the dance originated at the times when Cossacks of the Russian tsar army were stationed in Paris.

+There was a German contra dance triolet recorded in 1829 for groups of one man and two women.